 fainting lest you consider the inclusion of this topic a legpull, have a look through any book of traditional ballads.
 People who receive bad news or a sudden shock faint dead away all the time.
 "Annachie Gordon" is a good example - so many people keel over in that ballad, the room seems to contain poison gas.
 Since people don't do this any more, either a peculiar and secret health problem has been clandestinely solved, or else fainting serves as a convenient dramatic device.

 Fairport see Fairport Convention.

 Fairport Convention an English group with success at electric folk.
 They formed in 1967 and lately, just call themselves Fairport.
 Although many of their performances tended to sound like self-parody, they produced a memorable body of work.
-Many of their songs owed success to the late Sandy Denny (d.
-1978) (vocals and songwriting), including the powerful traditional song "Matty Groves", although they unnecessarily tacked on a version of "Orange Blossom Special" at the end, which was typical of their irreverent style.
-Much of Fairport's sound is due to their incredible fiddler, Dave Swarbrick, who also plays backup for Carthy, Martin.
-Ashley Hutchings and Richard Thompson were founding members, and the group has performed several Thompson songs (he left in 1971 for a solo career).
+Many of their songs owed success to the late Sandy Denny ([1947-]1978) (vocals and songwriting), including the powerful traditional song "Matty Groves", although they unnecessarily tacked on a version of "Orange Blossom Special" at the end, which was typical of their irreverent style.
+Much of Fairport's sound is due to their incredible fiddler, Swarbrick, Dave, who also plays backup for Carthy, Martin.
+Hutchings, Ashley and Thompson, Richard were founding members, and the group has performed several Thompson songs (he left in 1971 for a solo career).

 See also electric folk.

 fake aside from the obvious mainstream uses of the word, there really is such a thing as "Hum it and I'll fake it."
 A good musician can quickly work out the chord progression (if it isn't too complex) and come pretty close to a rendition of the tune, assuming someone else is singing or otherwise filling in the gaps.